igordockx/HA-Thermia-Genesis-Monitoring/README.md

 6) Edit the dashboard and edit the view: Select 'Panel (1 card)';
 7) Add a Picture elements card to the dashboard;
 8) Edit the Picture elements card and paste the code found in 'PictureElementsCardCode';
-9) To enable the text descriptions on the Picture elements card, add the following code (copy/paste!) to your configuration.yaml template section and reload template entities:
+9) To enable the text descriptions on the Picture elements card, and to calculate the temperature difference deltaT of the heatpump's brine and condenser heat exchangers, add the following code (copy/paste!) to your configuration.yaml template section and reload template entities:

 ```
 ###########################################